Balkan Bulgarian Airlines: 2000 and beyond

-Destinations

 Fleet

 Until 1990, Balkan's signs were carried both by normal airliners and special government detachment, agricultural aviation, sanitary wings, cargo planes.
 Here follows the fleet except An-2 /281 pieces/ and Ка-26, as well as civil Mi-8s /17 pieces/, Mi-17 /1 piece/, Mi-2, training L-410s.

 Accidents and incidents

 As of August 2012, Aviation Safety Network records 15 occurrences and four hijackings for Balkan, and two fatal accidents plus one hijacking for TABSO.
 Only events that led to fatalities, wrote off the aircraft involved, or both, are presented in the list below.